Home

 However, some of the used Ford Focus cars sold by Ford Direct are actually ex-hire cars or lease vehicles, so check the previous keeper on the vehicle documentation before you buy!

-Before you buy a new or used Ford Focus, here are two useful tips from a UK Ford dealer:
+Before you buy a used Ford Focus, here are two useful tips from a UK Ford dealer:

 A road test of the 1.6 TDCI Ford Focus reveals the car's refined gear change and its precise, nicely weighted steering.
 The handling and road holding of the Mk II Focus are exceptional with little body roll around corners.
 According to the motoring press, the Focus sets new standards for small car handling, being 'best in its class'.
 We agree wholeheartedly!